-NOTE: It is necessary to climb under the crane to check the parking brake pads.
-Be sure engine is shut off, the ignition key is removed and chock blocks are in place before climbing under the crane.
+It is necessary to climb under the crane to check the parking brake pads.
+Be sure engine is shut off, the ignition key is removed, parking brake is engaged and chock blocks are in place before climbing under the crane.

-Inspect the thickness of the brake pads (Figure 6-48).
+Inspect the thickness of the brake pads (Figure 6-32).
 Replace the brake pads if they are 7.1 mm (0.28 in) thick or less.

-Replacing Fuel Filter
+Replace Fuel Filter